 Of course Harold wasn't a smart kid but who was to determine that if he was never given a chance?
 Maybe if kids treated Harold like a fucking Human being, he would be building computers or some shit.

-He's probably working in fields or a factory right now at the age of Twenty-four because that's how his parents were raised by his Grandparents.
+He's probably working construction, which ain't bad--but ain't that good either.
+That's how his parents were raised by his Grandparents.
 And his Grandparents were raised like this because of Harold's Great Grandparents, and so on.

 Maybe his parents were working all the time.
 Or maybe his parents didn't work at all.
 Maybe they were shooting up heroine in front of Harold and he felt like his life was pre-destined or planned.
 As a ten, eleven, and twelve-year-old, he subconsciously pushed his peers away by repressing his hopelessness, and he created a hard exterior or a "smell" which repelled other people.

 Dustin, he was another classmate that was blatantly poor because his clothes were torn and dirty, obviously not new clothes, probably hand-me-downs.
 The difference between Dustin and Harold--Dustin was a cute kid and wanted attention and social interaction.
 When given a chance, Dustin really shined.
 His classmates including myself, realized that he had potential.
-I suppose I was attracted to this Dustin boy because I was a poor kid that wanted to improve on learning, too.
+I suppose I was attracted to this Dustin boy because I was a poor kid that was a little different.